 Visit Our Office

 If your sensitive teeth problem is too serious to manage on your own, a visit to our Shoreline, WA office may be in order.
+Dr. Sirivolu an Orange City dentist adds that visiting a dentist every six months can greatly help with sensitive teeeth.
 There are a couple of ways Dr. Eric Yao can help:

 - Fluoride Treatments: We can put a special fluoride formula on the most sensitive areas to help make your enamel stronger and to help lower pain levels.

 - Sealing Exposed Roots:In some cases, your roots become exposed due to a receding gumline, which in turn causes teeth sensitivity and pain.
 We can apply a dental sealant that protects the exposed roots and reduces your pain dramatically.